Summary

 Compile SGG

-If you have installed VS at the default locations you can simply run the script for your architecture (e.g. build_sgg_x64.bat).
-Hopefully it will run.
+If you have installed VS at the default locations you can simply run the script for your architecture (e.g. build_sgg_x64.bat for windows).
 There are some things that can go wrong.
 Check troubleshooting section for some of those cases.

-If not, you need to edit the file manually.
+If you are not using the default locations, you need to edit the file manually.
 The fastest way is to remove all the IF EXISTS statements of the scripts and replace with your custom paths.

 For example: